erikbern/ann-benchmarks/README.md

 Data sets
 =========

-We have a number of precomputed data sets for this.
-All data sets are pre-split into train/test and come with ground truth data in the form of the top 100 neighbors.
-We store them in a HDF5 format:
+We have a number of precomputed data sets in HDF5 format.
+All data sets have been pre-split into train/test and include ground truth data (as top 100 neighbors).

 | Dataset                                                           | Dimensions | Train size | Test size | Neighbors | Distance  | Download                                                                   |
 | ----------------------------------------------------------------- | ---------: | ---------: | --------: | --------: | --------- | -------------------------------------------------------------------------- |